 - City Circle Tram – jump on the FREE city circle tram service (route 35) that operates within Melbourne’s CBD and passes major tourist attractions.
 The loop takes about 45 minutes and you can get off at any one of the many stops to explore more on foot, and is the best way to get around to many of Melbourne’s inner city highlights.

-- Wednesday Night Markets (summer months) – Queen Vic Markets come alive with great street food, with offerings from all over the world.
+- Wednesday Night Markets (summer months only) – Queen Vic Markets come alive with great street food, with offerings from all over the world.
 It was like any night food market you’d find in Asia, buzzing with atmosphere and cheap (for Melbourne) street food.
-Live music and family friendly.
+Live music and family-friendly.

 - AFL game – if you’re here during the AFL (Australian Football League) season, you must check out a game.
 The atmosphere in the massive MCG (Melbourne Cricket Ground) is unlike anything else in this country.

-- Fitzroy – for the cafes and restaurants, not to mention all of the boutique shops, many catering for a hip crowd.
+- Fitzroy – for the cafes and restaurants, not to mention all of the boutique shops, many catering to a hip crowd.

 - Coffee – Melbournians are obsessed with coffee and make it better than most.
 Here’s a list of some best coffee spots on Lonely Planet and the Tourism Australia website.